girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Tutorials/Standardization and Normalization/README.md

 Here X(mean) and standard deviation is the mean and standard deviation of the feature values respectively.

 Here the values are not restricted within a given range unlike normalization.

+### Purpose
+Data standardization is the process of bringing data into a uniform format that allows analysts and others to research, analyze, and utilize the data.
+In statistics, standardization refers to the process of putting different variables on the same scale in order to compare scores between different types of variables.

 So the biggest question now is that what should we use Normaliation or Standardization🤔

 ## Standardization vs Normalization